do2blehelix/the-ml-handbook/content/handbook/statistics/3-distributions.md

 Before we explore the distributions, its necessary to understand a few key terminologies

-## Terminologies

 ### Skewness

 Skewness is the property of the

 * Positive skewed = data is heavy towards the left ; tail towards the right
 * Negative skewed = data is heavier towards the right ; tail towards the left